tapangoel1994/TapanThesisMovies/README.md

 # TapanThesisMovies
 Movies associated with my PhD Dissertation.

-Movies are labelled as Movie <ChapterNumber>.<MovieNumber> as they appear in the dissertation
+Movied as saved in folders chapter wise and numbered within each folder as listed in the dissertation